Decimal time: Metric system

-This was refuted by Jean-Marie Viallon, of the Sainte-Geneviève Library in Paris, who thought that decimal hours, equal to 2.4 old hours, were too long, and that 100 centidays were too many, and proposed dividing two halves of the day into 10 new hours each, for a total of 20 per day, and that simply changing the numbers on watch dials from 12 to 10, he thought, would be sufficient for rural people.
+This was opposed by Jean-Marie Viallon, of the Sainte-Geneviève Library in Paris, who thought that decimal hours, equal to 2.4 old hours, were too long, and that 100 centidays were too many, and proposed dividing two halves of the day into 10 new hours each, for a total of 20 per day, and that simply changing the numbers on watch dials from 12 to 10, he thought, would be sufficient for rural people.
 For others, there would be 50 decimal minutes per decimal hour, and 100 decimal seconds per decimal minute.
 His new hours, minutes, and seconds would thus be more similar to the old units.

 C.A.
 Prieur (of the Côte-d'Or), read at the National Convention on Ventôse 11, year III (March 1, 1795):